wyoibc/2023repres_popgen/Intro_git.md

 `git init` is required to turn this from a standard directory into a git repository that we can use to track changes and link to Github.

 Let's add a readme file (all git repos should have one), add and commit that file (we'll talk about that more in ust a bit):

+- Side note: Text in README.md will show up on the main page for your Github repo, and it should contain detailed descriptions of your code or instructions on where to find such descriptions.

 ```
 echo "# 2023popgen" >> README.md # put text into new file "README.md"